Canine Physiotherapy

 Physiotherapy helps your dog in numerous ways, including:

-- Pain and stiffness relief — First and foremost, I relieve aches, pain and stiffness associated with arthritis and the ageing process
+- Pain and stiffness relief — Relieves aches, pain and stiffness associated with arthritis and the ageing process

-- Improved mobility and suppleness — Additionally, I restore and maintain joint range, skeletal suppleness and muscle balance to maximise performance
+- Improved mobility and suppleness — Restores and maintains joint range, skeletal suppleness and muscle balance

-- Enhanced athletic performance — Beyond basic health, I improve performance, prevent injury, and enhance mobility and suppleness
+- Enhanced athletic performance — Improves performance, prevents injury, and enhances mobility and suppleness

-- Post-injury rehabilitation — When recovery is needed, I guide rehabilitation following injury and/or surgery to restore your dog back to full function
+- Post-injury rehabilitation — Guides rehabilitation following injury or surgery to restore your dog back to full function

-- Compensatory issue management — Furthermore, I address secondary problems that develop when dogs favor injured areas
+- Compensatory issue management — Addresses secondary problems that develop when dogs favour injured areas

-- Biomechanical optimization — Ultimately, I improve movement patterns and muscle coordination for better overall efficiency
+- Biomechanical optimisation — Improves movement patterns and muscle coordination for better overall efficiency

 Canine Physiotherapy Treatment Pathways